 Microsoft Cloud for Healthcare

-Microsoft’s latest hospital offering is special and unique because it tackles a concern that has already arisen from IBM’s efforts: the lack of coordination and compatibility between health data repositories.
+Microsoft’s latest hospital offering is special and unique.
+It tackles a concern raised by IBM’s efforts.
+The issue is the lack of coordination between health data repositories.

-It still seems like it might be as convenient for malicious actors to access your medical data as it is for you, or your doctor, given all the effort to keep health data private.
-Even the best AI can’t deal with data sources that don’t speak to each other or allow the AI tool access.
-The Microsoft Cloud for Healthcare focuses on addressing data interoperability, which may be Microsoft’s latest best ability.
+It still seems easy for malicious actors to access medical data.
+This is despite the effort to keep health data private.
+Even the best AI struggles with data sources that don’t communicate.
+It also struggles when the AI tool lacks access to the data.

 Microsoft didn’t interoperate well a couple of decades ago, and the European Commission said it had to correct that or be fined out of business.
 Although Microsoft initially resisted this campaign, it had an epiphany.
 It realized that it could be a strategic advantage if it were the best at interoperation, and the business turned entirely to the other side.
 Microsoft now supports ideas such as Open Source and Linux, including IBM, which previously made a similar flip and an interoperability champion.